Recognition of same-sex unions in Namibia

 Same-sex marriage is not legal in Namibia.
 On 16 May 2023, the Supreme Court ruled 4–1 that same-sex marriages concluded outside of Namibia should be recognised for residency purposes.
-A bill seeking to overturn the ruling and criminalise advocacy for same-sex marriage passed the Parliament of Namibia in September 2023, but it was not signed into law by President Nangolo Mbumba.
+A bill seeking to overturn the ruling and criminalise advocacy for same-sex marriage passed the Parliament of Namibia in September 2023, but was not signed into law by President Nangolo Mbumba.
 Nevertheless, Mbumba signed a new marriage law in October 2024 that explicitly defines marriage in heterosexual terms.

 Background

 The Marriage Act (Act 25 of 1961), (Note: In the national languages of Namibia: